Title: L&S Supervisor

 What's your favorite part of your job?

-Meeting with students and having the opportunity to assist undergraduates to develop well thought out plans for their academics during college, and post-graduation plans that will allow them to pursue their passions.
+Having the opportunity to assist undergraduate students develop well thought out plans for their academics during college, and post-graduation plans that will allow them to pursue their passions.
+Working with my incredible colleagues within L&S Advising to build programming that is clear, consistent, and sustainable.

 What advice do you have for L&S students in general?